GOT7's Youngjae reveals he's been wanting to make his theatre debut for a "long time"

 The Korean singer-actor sat down for an interview on the Daebak Show With Eric Nam, discussing his recent projects since leaving JYP Entertainment earlier this year in January.

-Youngjae had made his debut as a solo artist earlier this month with ‘COLORS From Ars’.
-In 2021, he also debuted as a musical actor with a lead role in the Midnight Sun musical, and starred in Netflix’s June sitcom series So Not Worth It.
+Apart from making his debut as a solo artist earlier this month with ‘COLORS From Ars’, Youngjae also spent 2021 making his name as a musical actor with a lead role in the Midnight Sun musical.
+He also starred in Netflix’s June sitcom series So Not Worth It.

 “I’ve been wanting to give it a shot for a long time,” revealed Youngjae, when asked how he was able to expand his horizons in such a short amount of time.
 He added that he saw an opportunity to achieve these longtime dreams of his, especially since “it’s a new beginning for me, and I’m now on my own”.